debsamanta5571-dot/gridlock-tactics/README.md

 ## Architecture

 The real purpose of this is to hook it up to a physical smart board later.
-The board would register the game and the pieces straight into the software over WebSockets.
+The board would register the positions of the pieces straight into the software over WebSockets.

 The rules are not Unreal objects.
 They are a separate C++ module loaded in separately.
 The purpose for even having a C++ program is so you will be able to run a small server with a microcomputer.
 Of course you can also just launch it with Unreal and play on a 3D board.